All Episodes

 Anyway, short commercial break.

-We're gonna pivot to Ukraine.
+We're going to pivot to Ukraine.

 President Trump this week, I agree with Fred.

-If anybody ever deserved a Nobel Peace Prize for what this man has taken on and tried to solve is incredible and solved.
+If anybody ever deserved a Nobel Peace Prize, for what this man has taken on and tried to solve is incredible and solved, or at least laid the framework for making it plausible to solve.

 Leave you with anchors away.